Dividend Income: April 2022

 I am making my non-registered account a retirement income account now while keeping the other accounts as dividend growth until I get closer to retirement.

-That account now generates close to $12K in dividend per year with a yield of 3.84%.
-I am hoping to get it close to 4.5% with time and new invested money.
+That account now generates close to $12K in dividends per year with a yield of 3.84%.
+I am hoping to get it close to 4.5% with time and newly invested money.

 Dividend Income April 2022